 Some people might still have symptoms from this tiny amount, especially if they have to take many such pills each day, as the elderly or those with serious illnesses must do.
-All I can suggest is to take a lactase pill along with the medication to see if that helps.
+If you must take the medication, your doctor might suggest taking a lactase pill along with the medication to see if that helps.
 [Editor Note: Consult a physician if you are having any type of a reaction to a medication.]

 Those with a milk allergy also need to be somewhat concerned, but with the same caution.
 Medical-grade lactose is extremely pure and not likely to be contaminated with the dairy protein that causes problems.
 But possible contamination with milk protein is still possible.
 Extremely sensitive or anaphylactic people should certainly talk with their doctor before taking any pills with lactose.
 [Editor Note: Anyone with a milk allergy, regardless of the severity, should consult their physician before taking any medications with lactose.]